BBC controversies

-This article outlines, in chronological order, the various controversies surrounding or involving the BBC.
+This article outlines controversies involving the British Broadcasting Corporation (BBC) in chronological order.
+It includes allegations of political bias, editorial mistakes, disputed broadcasts, presenter misconduct, and wider institutional failings.
+The article also covers the BBC's responses to these controversies, including internal investigations, public apologies, leadership changes, and external scrutiny.

 Early years

 1926 general strike

-In 1926, the General Council of the Trades Union Congress (TUC) called a General Strike to prevent wage reductions and worsening conditions for 1.2 million locked-out coal miners.
-Labour Party politicians such as party leader Ramsay MacDonald and Philip Snowden criticised the BBC for being "biased" and "misleading the public" during the strike.
+In 1926, the General Council of the Trades Union Congress (TUC) called a general strike to protest poor working conditions and impending pay cuts affecting roughly 1.2 million coal miners.
+Labour Party leaders, including Ramsay MacDonald and Philip Snowden, criticised the BBC for a biased and misleading portrayal of the strike.

-Prime Minister Stanley Baldwin was coached by John Reith during a national broadcast about the strike which he made from Reith's house.
-When Ramsay MacDonald asked to make a broadcast in reply, Reith supported the request.
-However, Baldwin was "quite against MacDonald broadcasting" and Reith refused the request.
+Prime Minister Stanley Baldwin was coached by John Reith during a national address concerning the strike, which was transmitted from Reith's residence.
+When MacDonald requested airtime to reply, Reith initially supported the idea.
+However, because Baldwin was strongly opposed to MacDonald broadcasting, Reith ultimately refused the request.

-Baldwin's government blocked the BBC from broadcasting statements about the strike by the Labour Party and TUC leaders.
-When Philip Snowden, the former Labour Chancellor of the Exchequer, wrote to the Radio Times to complain about the BBC's treatment of the unions, Reith wrote that the BBC was not totally independent from the government, which had imposed some constraints on what the BBC could do.
-Randall Davidson, Archbishop of Canterbury, wished to broadcast a "peace appeal" to call for an immediate end to the strike, renewal of government subsidies to the coal industry and no cuts in miners' wages.
-Reith denied his request because he believed such a speech would be used by Winston Churchill to take over the BBC.
-Churchill wanted to use the BBC as a government tool during the strike.
-Reith wrote in his diary that the government "know they can trust us not to be really impartial".
+Baldwin's government blocked the BBC from airing statements from Labour and TUC leaders about the strike.
+When Philip Snowden, the former Labour Chancellor of the Exchequer, wrote to the Radio Times to protest the BBC's treatment of the unions, Reith conceded that the organisation was not fully independent of the government.
+Randall Davidson, the Archbishop of Canterbury, wished to broadcast a "peace appeal" urging an immediate end to the strike, the renewal of coal industry subsidies, and the preservation of miners' wages.
+Reith denied the request, concern that Winston Churchill—who wanted to use the BBC as a government tool—would exploit the speech to seize control of the corporation.
+Reith later noted in his diary that the government "know[s] they can trust us not to be really impartial".

-A post-strike analysis carried out by the BBC's Programme Correspondence Department reported that of those polled, 3,696 commended the BBC's coverage, whilst 176 were critical.
+A post-strike analysis conducted by the BBC's Programme Correspondence Department revealed that among those polled, 3,696 praised the coverage while 176 criticised it.

 Between the wars

-Since 1927, there have been arguments over impartiality at the BBC.
-In 1927, under a Royal Charter, the BBC became a public entity for the first time – with requirements including the need for impartiality and for staff not to express opinions on controversial subject matters.
+In 1927, under a Royal Charter, the BBC became a public entity for the first time, with requirements including impartiality and a ban on staff expressing opinions on controversial subjects.

-Prior to World War II, Sir John Reith excluded Winston Churchill from the BBC airwaves.
+Prior to World War II, John Reith excluded Winston Churchill from the BBC airwaves.
 At the time of the Munich Agreement of 1938, Churchill "complained that he had been very badly treated...and that he was always muzzled by the BBC".

 1930s to Cold War: MI5 vetting

 From the late 1930s until the end of the Cold War, MI5 had an officer at the BBC vetting editorial applicants.
-During World War II 'subversives', particularly suspected communists such as the folk singer Ewan MacColl, were banned from the BBC.
-The personnel records of anyone suspicious were stamped with a distinctively shaped green tag, or "Christmas tree;" only a handful of BBC personnel staff knew what the 'Christmas trees' meant.
+During World War II, 'subversives', particularly suspected communists, such as the folk singer Ewan MacColl, were banned from the BBC.
+The personnel records of anyone suspicious were stamped with an arrow-shaped green tag, or "Christmas tree."
+Only a handful of BBC staff knew what the tags meant.